 Job & Internship Opportunities

-Job Openings for Officers of the Libraries are posted in the Recruitment of Academic Personnel System (RAPS).
+Job Openings for Officers of the Libraries are posted on the Jobs at Columbia page.

-All applications for librarian openings must be submitted via RAPS.
+All applications for librarian openings must be submitted here.

-Students interested in applying for part time positions in the Libraries may fill out an application in Butler Library room 519 from 9:00 a.m. to 4:30 p.m.
-Monday-Friday.
+Students interested in applying for part-time student positions in the Libraries may fill out an application here and return to firstname.lastname@example.org.

-- The Digital Centers Internship Program enables graduate students to collaborate with librarians and technologists in supporting and promoting digital scholarship on the Columbia University campus.
-The program is rooted in the research support activities in the Humanities, Science, and Social Science digital centers.
-Students with a keen interest in digital scholarship will be recruited through a competitive process and will receive a stipend, as well as hands-on experience working with emerging digital practices within the digital centers.
-For more information and application guidelines, please visit the Digital Centers Internship Program page.
+The Digital Internships Program is open to graduate students wishing to collaborate with librarians and technologists working in digital scholarship on campus.
+Students are recruited through a competitive process and successful applicants will receive a stipend and hands-on experience working in the fields of Digital Publishing, Digital Humanities, Digital Music, Research Computing, Digital Data, or Geospatial Research.
+For more information and application guidelines, please visit the Digital Internships Program page.

-- The Ask a Librarian Internship Program provides current library school students with hands-on experience in several areas of academic librarianship.
-Interns will work collaboratively with mentoring library staff to assist users with the IM (chat) component of the Ask a Librarian service, answering questions from users.
+The Ask a Librarian Internship provides current and recently-graduated library school students with hands-on experience in various areas of academic librarianship.
+Interns will receive training and support from a librarian supervisor in order to assist users through the Ask A Librarian chat reference service.
+Additionally, interns will work with their supervisor to conduct a specific project, which can be conducted remotely or in-person, such as designing and delivering a workshop session, creating topical research guides, or processing special collections.
 For more information and application guidelines, please visit the Ask a Librarian Internship Program page.